TeX-Live/texdoc/doc/texdoc.1.md

 ## ENVIRONMENT

-PAGER, BROWSER, PDFVIEWER, PSVIEWER, DVIVIEWER, and *_texdoc of each.
+BROWSER, DVIVIEWER, MDVIEWER, PAGER, PDFVIEWER, PSVIEWER, and *_texdoc of each.

 ## FILES